How to apply

 - If you are looking for funding towards a building or land that your organisation does not own, we will need to see evidence of a long-term lease

-If you have received a grant from CCF in the last two years, you do not need to resubmit your documents unless there have been significant changes in your organisation.
+If you have received a grant from CCF in the past 2 years, you do not need to resubmit your documents unless there have been significant changes in your organisation or if any of the requirements outlined above are not incorporated.

-We have two main application forms, one for Small Grants (£2,499 and under) and one for Large Grants (£2,500 and over).
+Our main grants programme uses two main application forms, one for Small Grants (£3,499 and under) and one for Large Grants (£3,500 and over).
 You are asked for information on various aspects of your project:

 - Contact details for grant applicant and organisation